lucy-dwr/hrl-docs/README.md

 ### Technical Details

 This website is built using Quarto, a scientific and technical publishing system built on Pandoc.
 The website is rendered using GitHub Pages.
 We welcome suggestions for how this documentation website can be improved.
 Visit our [contributing guidelines](.github/CONTRIBUTING.md) for more information on improving the HRL documentation website, and please note that contributors are expected to follow our [code of conduct](.github/CODE_OF_CONDUCT.md).

+#### Rendering, Freezing, and Dependencies

+- Quarto execution freezing is enabled globally (`execute.freeze: auto` in `_quarto.yml`).
+On render, Quarto saves cached computations for executable documents in the `_freeze/` directory.
+Commit those cached outputs whenever you update rendered content so GitHub Actions can publish without re-running code.
+- When you edit a `.qmd` file with executable code, re-run `quarto render` locally to refresh its `_freeze` artifacts.
+Quarto automatically re-executes any page whose source changed; untouched pages keep their cached results.
+- If you need to force a rebuild of everything (for example, after updating packages), delete `_freeze/` or run `quarto render --no-cache` before committing.
+- R dependencies are managed with [`renv`](https://rstudio.github.io/renv/).
+After cloning the repo, run `renv::restore()` from R to install the packages pinned in `renv.lock`.
+When you add or update packages, use `renv::install()` / `renv::snapshot()` so the lockfile stays in sync.
+GitHub Actions automatically restores the `renv` environment before rendering.

+With this workflow, everyday commits render locally with frozen outputs, and GitHub Actions simply republishes the already-computed site while remaining ready for future, more rigorous dependency management.